S&P 500 4,205.45

 • Fiscal Q1 2023 revenues fell (-46.9%).

-• The Company expects profitability to return in the latter half of fiscal 2023
+• The company expects profitability to return in the latter half of fiscal 2023.

 • 5 stocks we like better than Micron Technology

-Memory and storage chip giant Micron Technology Inc. NYSE: M.U. stock has fallen (-46%) in 2022.
+Memory and storage chip giant Micron Technology Inc. NYSE: M.U. has fallen (-46%) in 2022.
 This is because dynamic random access memory (DRAM) chip demand has been weak.
 Nevertheless, it is the third largest player in the DRAM market, with a 23.5% global market share behind Samsung Electronics Co.
 Limited OTCMKTS: SSNLF.

 Its memory chips are found in every electronic device and computer under various brand names, including Crucial.
 However, the supply glut in DRAM and NAND has caused demand to fall off.
 Even CPU and GPU makers like Intel Corporation NASDAQ: INTC, Applied Micro Devices Inc. NYSE: AMD, NVIDIA Corporation NASDAQ: NVDA, and Broadcom Inc. NASDAQ: AVGO.